 Case managed debt recovery 107-20112320

-This document outlines the recovery process for customers managed by Debt Staff in Specialist Recovery Teams.
+This document outlines the recovery process for customers managed by case managers in the Specialist Recovery Team (SRT) and Taskforce Recovery Team (TRT).
+These teams form part of the Debt and Compensation Recovery Operations Branch.

 On this page: